SimonPringleWallace/tic-tac-toe-client/README.md

       - For example:
-           It has been said that Marie Antonette's famous qoute "let them eat cake" was mis-translated from "Qu'ils jouer de la brioche" or "let them play tic-tac-toe" "la brioche" being the French name for the game after the board's ressemblance to a sheet cake.
+           It has been said that Marie Antonette's famous qoute "let them eat cake" was mis-translated from "Qu'ils jouer de la brioche" or "let them play tic-tac-toe", "la brioche" being the French name for the game after the board's ressemblance to a sliced sheet cake.

 - How will you use version control to backup / track your project?
    -Often.
 Additionally, taking advantage of branching to test out new features